Top Tips for a Winning Veterinary Personal Statement: Insights from Cambridge & RVC Graduates

 Why are you applying?

 Before you begin preparing for your veterinary application, it is worth taking a few minutes to think about the reasons why you wish to study veterinary medicine.
-This will be crucial for personal statement writing and you may be asked about your motivations for applying at interview.
+This will be crucial for writing your vet personal statement and you may be asked about your motivations for applying at interview.
 Your reasons for application should be well-thought out and specific.
 When you have some work experience of volunteering done, you can incorporate these experiences in your answers.

 Begin by planning how you will structure your response.
 You could split your answer into three sections: